Plaza Carolina: Velasco arrival and the 1980s

 On September 28, 1979, a 2-level, 65000 ft2 Velasco department store opened at the mall.
 It was supposed to be a high point for the chain, but it proved unsuccessful.
 The store was located in an area of families with modest means, and its high prices were not compatible with the economic situation of the time, which caused low sales.
 The store announced its closure on August 26, 1981.
 It was liquidated and closed by August 29, 1981.
 The first level of the store was turned into what is now known as "La Plazoleta", the food court in the mall, and the second level of the former store was turned into office space.
 One of the first spaces to open at La Plazoleta was a Tex Critter's Pizza Jamboree restaurant, the first for the chain outside the United States.

 In October 1981, Plaza Carolina celebrated its third anniversary with a special appearance by Sophia Loren on October 24.
 Recent additions to the center and upcoming new stores were showcased by the assistant manager Norman Meléndez.
 He highlighted Marki-II, a new children's store in operation in the second level of the mall offering children's clothing, and various children's items and accessories.
 Preciosa, which specialized in cosmetics and perfumes, had also opened its second store, located on the lower level, just east of the sun sculpture in the center of the mall.
 Land of Oz, an electronic games room had just finished its third expansion.
 Another new store was El Criollito, located in the "La Plazoleta" food court, specializing in Creole foods for Puerto Rican tastes.
 Several other stores were also under construction including: Radio Shack, Fashion Warehouse, Value Slacks, and the Sandwich Marker, an addition to La Plazoleta.
 These eventually opened to the public.
 Part of the space formerly occupied by Velasco would be remodeled to accommodate several small commercial spaces.
 At the same time, the attached food court would be expanded to offer a restaurant area.

 In August 1982, in sales per square foot, it was among the highest 10 percent of mall-type shopping centers in the entire United States.
 It had never gone through any economic problems since it had opened its doors; at this point, it had always increased sales, year-on-year.

 In December 1989, it was announced that the mall would be undergoing a massive renovation to begin by January 1990.
 EQK Partners which had acquired the mall a year earlier planned these renovations to be completed by November 1990.
-Costs for these ambitious renovations were said to go over $7 million dollars, with around 200 construction workers working on the massive project.
+Costs for these ambitious renovations were said to go over $7 million, with around 200 construction workers working on the massive project.
 This renovation included a full facelift for the mall, with new entrances, a new fountain, and a new color scheme.